A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: model analysis

-The temperature dependency of MR and Hall resistivities is attributed to the Fermi distribution, the temperature dependent magnetization $M(B,T)$ and mobility $\mu(T)$.
-For magnetization $M(B,T)$, we can directly adopt the curves of experiments, or alternatively generate them using specific formulas.
-Here we produce the magnetization curves using the following formula:
+With the conditions for the emergence of NMR clarified, we now systematically analyze the evolution of MR and Hall resistivity with increasing temperature.
+The temperature dependence of MR and Hall resistivity is attributed to the Fermi distribution, the temperature-dependent magnetization $M(B,T)$ and mobility $\mu(T)$.
+Magnetization $M(B,T)$ can be generated using specific formulas or directly adopted from experimental curves for precision.
+Here, we generate the magnetization curves using the following formula:

-where $\bar{S}$ is the average spin determined by mean field method with $qJ$ controlling the Curie temperature(Sec.S2 B of the Supplemental Material\cite{supp}), and $\alpha$ is the factor controlling the saturating speed of magnetization.
+where $\bar{S}$ is the average spin determined by the mean-field method with $qJ$ controlling the Curie temperature (see Appendix \ref{Sbar} for details), and $\alpha$ is the factor controlling the saturation speed of magnetization, thereby generating different types of magnetization curves observed in experiments such as antiferromagnetic or paramagnetic, soft magnetic, and ferromagnetic behaviors.